All you need to know to plan your Tromso itinerary

 When: Late November – mid January

 During this period, the sun never rises above the horizon.
-Instead, the day is bathed in a few hours of soft twilight, creating dramatic, otherworldly sky colors that are perfect for photography and surreal Arctic experiences.
+Instead, the day is bathed in a few hours of soft twilight, creating dramatic, otherworldly sky colours that are perfect for photography and surreal Arctic experiences.

 Spring